Driver: Parallel Lines: Plot

-In 1978, The Kid (TK) works as a getaway driver for criminals in New York City.
-As TK returns to Hunts Point to rest at the garage owned and run by his friend Ray Davies, Ray decides to help him move up in the criminal world by introducing him to Slink, the owner of a local strip club.
-Slink becomes impressed with TK's skills and eventually introduces him to two close associates - Bishop and "The Mexican".
-The men assign TK to help assist them in the breakout of Candy, a criminal mastermind, from Rikers Island.
+In 1978, The Kid or "TK" (David Walsh) works as a getaway driver for criminals in New York City.
+As TK returns to Hunts Point to rest at the garage owned and run by his friend Ray Davies (Brian Bloom), Ray decides to help him move up in the criminal world by introducing him to Slink (Geoff Brown), the owner of a local strip club.
+Slink becomes impressed with TK's skills and eventually introduces him to two close associates – Bishop (Rodney Saulsberry) and "The Mexican" (Nolan North).
+The men assign TK to help assist them in the breakout of Candy (Michael Cornacchia), a criminal mastermind, from Rikers Island.

-After Candy's escape, the group introduce TK to their boss Corrigan, a corrupt undercover detective, who reveals that he intends to take over the cocaine business from the city's Colombian cartel.
+After Candy's escape, the group introduce TK to their boss Corrigan (Ian Gregory), a corrupt undercover police officer, who reveals that he intends to take over the cocaine business from the city's Colombian cartel.
 Candy devises a plan to capture a prominent Colombian drug lord, Rafael Martinez, and ransom him back to the cartel.
 TK successfully kidnaps Martinez and recovers the ransom money for Corrigan but upon handing it over, Corrigan and the others kill Martinez and betray TK, implicating him for the murder.
 While the gang leave to take over the cocaine trade, TK is imprisoned in Sing Sing prison for 28 years, and spends his time planning to go after the group upon his release.